 Talk to your children using a rich vocabulary.
-Explain words if you need.
-Listen and respond to children’s dialogue with new words and information.
+Explain words.
+Listen and respond to children’s dialogue with new words and related information.
 (This is often called “Motherese” — it’s when kids say something in kid talk such as “me want ma” and the parent responds with, “yes, you want more milk, don’t you?
 You are still thirsty.”)

 - Children under the age of two benefit from exposure to lots of words.

 - Two- and three- year olds benefit from hearing a variety of sophisticated words.

 - Preschoolers benefit from conversations about past and future events as well as explanations.

 3. Provide experiences.

 Parents make new experiences (and familiar ones) rich with learning when pointing out new things and talking with kids.
 Introducing new words helps kids acquire vocabulary.

 Reading to children is one of the most beneficial activities you can do for their literacy skills.
 Find read aloud book lists for grades 1 to 8.

 5. Invent your own stories.